ibm-cloud-docs/apps/tutorials/tutorial_code-pattern.md

 2. Select a deployment target.
 Set up your deployment target according to the instructions for the target that you select:
   * **Deploy to [IBM Kubernetes Service](/docs/containers?topic=containers-app)**.
 This option creates a cluster of hosts, called worker nodes, to deploy and manage highly available app containers.
 You can create a cluster or deploy to an existing cluster.
   * **Deploy to Cloud Foundry**.
 This option deploys your cloud-native app without you needing to manage the underlying infrastructure.
 If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **[Public Cloud](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps)** or **[Enterprise Environment](/docs/cloud-foundry?topic=cloud-foundry-deploy_apps)**, which you can use to create and manage isolated environments for hosting Cloud Foundry apps exclusively for your enterprise.
-  * **Deploy to a [Virtual Server](/docs/vsi?topic=virtual-servers-deploying-to-a-virtual-server)**.
+  * **Deploy to a Virtual Server**.
 This option provisions a virtual server instance, loads an image that includes your app, creates a DevOps toolchain, and initiates the first deployment cycle for you.
+For more information, see [Deploying apps to a virtual server](/docs/vsi?topic=virtual-servers-deploying-to-a-virtual-server).

+    VSI deployment is available for some starter kits.
+To use this feature, go to the [{{site.data.keyword.cloud_notm}} dashboard](https://{DomainName}), and click **Create an app** in the **Apps** tile.
+    {: note}

 After you select and configure the deployment target, the App details page indicates that continuous delivery is configured.
 You can view the repo that contains the source code for your app by clicking **View repo**.